pacampbell/selfvm/VMLANG.md

 +---------+-----------+-------------------------+-----------------------------+
 </pre>

+# Section 5: Universal number - unum

+TODO

+Idea: Use the modifier like for unsigned numbers?

-# Section 5: Programming conventions
+# Section 6: Programming conventions

 TODO